EPICS-synApps/support/docs/synApps.md

         This file, and the files it sources, are probably worth studying.
 They are reasonably well commented, and contain `dbLoadRecords()` commands for most of the EPICS databases in synApps.
     - Motors To load more motors, add lines to the file `xxx/iocBoot/ioc*/motor.substitutions`.
 For motors controlled by a VME board, edit `vme.cmd` to specify the hardware address, etc. For motors controlled through a serial connection, edit `serial.cmd`.

-        If you want the new motors to work with the 'AllStop' button (`xxx:allstop.VAL`– see the top-level MEDM display `xxx.adl`), load the database `$(MOTOR)/db/motorUtil.db`, and run the command `motorUtilInit("xxx:")`.
+        If you want the new motors to work with the 'AllStop' button (`xxx:allstop.VAL`-- see the top-level display `xxx.ui`), load the database `$(MOTOR)/db/motorUtil.db`, and run the command `motorUtilInit("xxx:")`.

         If you want the IOC automatically to save positions and settings of the new motors, and restore them when the crate reboots, add lines to the files `xxx/iocBoot/ioc*/auto_settings.req` and `xxx/iocBoot/ioc*/auto_positions.req`.
     - Slits To use a pair of motors to control a slit, search for `2slit.db`in `xxx/iocBoot/ioc*/examples/optics.iocsh`, and edit the `dbLoadRecords()` command you'll find there.
 The example in `optics.iocsh` loads two copies of `2slit.db` intended for use as the horizontal and vertical members of a four-jaw slit.
-The MEDM displays `2slit*.adl` and `4slit*.adl` are involved in these applications.
+The display files `2slit*` and `4slit*` are involved in these applications.

         The slit database can make either of two sets of assumptions about the two motors attached to the individual slit leaves, depending on the value of the macro "RELTOCENTER" that may be supplied when loading the 2slit.db database.